Azure/iot-operations-sdks/doc/components.md

 This client provides a seemless way to connect an application to the MQTT Broker and other Azure IoT Operations services.
 It takes care of configuration, connection, reconnection, authentication and security.

-## Telemetry
+## Protocol

+Protocol contains Telemetry, Commands and Serialization.
 Telemetry consists of a sender and a receiver.
+A Command provide an invoker and an executor.

 ### Telemetry sender